developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 ### Converting SAP Package

-If customer would like to perform a mixed deployment where he needs to use sap package on some devices and regular packages on some devices, then we recommend to deploy sap package on all devices and just replace the Config.xml in the installed directory.
+If customer would like to perform a mixed deployment where he needs to use SAP package on some devices and regular packages on some devices, then we recommend to deploy SAP package on all devices and just replace the Config.xml in the installed directory.

-Note: Default Config.xml inside installed directory of a sap package is intended for SAP ITS mobile application.
-However the package contains two folders named android_regular and android_sap respectively and each contain a associated Config.xml.
+Note: Default Config.xml inside installed directory of a SAP package is intended for SAP ITS mobile application.
+However the package contains two folders named android_regular and android_SAP respectively and each contain a associated Config.xml.

 To convert SAP package to regular, copy Config.xml from android_regular folder to installed directory.
 Similarly, to revert back, copy Config.xml from android_sap folder to installed directory.